 Listings in the phone book don’t cut it anymore for general contractor marketing.
 Consumers in every industry go online to find businesses to patronize, so it’s important that you have a presence there.
 And in order to do that, you’ll need a solid Internet marketing strategy.

 Keep reading to learn about the best marketing tactics for contractors and how to use Internet marketing for contractors to your benefit!

-If you're looking for professional help, WebFX is a full-service Internet marketing agency, which means we specialize in several digital marketing strategies, from web design to social media.
+If you're looking for professional help, WebFX is a full-service Internet marketing agency, which means we offer numerous digital marketing strategies, from web design to social media.
 If you'd like to speak with one of our Internet marketing experts about our digital marketing services, contact us online or reach us at 855-601-5359.

 Attract more clients

 I'd like to learn more

 Want to learn about some of the best tactics to use when it comes to online marketing for contractors?
 Just keep reading!

 Homeowners and businesses want to know exactly what they’re going to get when they hire a contractor.

 Specifically, they want to know what projects each contractor has completed in the past and how they were completed.
 You can write about these projects on your site, but photos and videos are much more convincing.